matthewelsom/Project-JekyllStyleguide/_docs/about/01-getting-started.md

 {% endhighlight %}

 - Upload your pattern to the corresponding folder in `src/patterns`.
-- You need to make sure your pattern is 4 folder levels deep to ensure the are linked correctly, so group you patterns in sub folders
+- You need to make sure your pattern is 4 folder levels deep to ensure they get linked correctly from the navigation and roadmap, so group you patterns in sub folders

 {% highlight location %}
-Example 1: Primary Colors stored in a /color sub folder.
+#Example 1: Primary Colors stored in a /color sub folder.
 /src/patterns/foundations/color/primary-colors.md

-Example 2: Disabled Card stored in a /cards sub folder.
+#Example 2: Disabled Card stored in a /cards sub folder.
 /src/patterns/components/cards/disabled-card.md
 {% endhighlight %}